msp-strath/cs208-logic/pages/hoare-loops.md

 This may sound like it cannot possibly work.
 How can a loop do any useful work if it is required to keep `P` always true?

-The answer is that the loop invariant encodes some *relationship* between the current state and the partial work done so far.
+The answer is that the loop invariant `P` encodes some *relationship* between the current state and the partial work done so far.
 At the start of the loop, the partial work is non existent, but as the loop progresses it is filled in.
-The of this page details some strategies for discovering loop invariants to verify programs against specifications.
+The rest of this page details some strategies for discovering loop invariants to verify programs against specifications.

 ## Warm up {id=hoare-loops:warmup}